Don't Worry Surrey:

 The Library

-Open 24 hours a day from Monday 29 December, the Library offers a range of study spaces and resources to suit your working style, and dedicated specialist staff to support you when you need it.
+Open 24 hours a day, the Library offers a range of study spaces and resources to suit your working style, and dedicated specialist staff to support you when you need it.

-Throughout the exam period, an Exam and Revision Zone will be available in the Learning Development Zone on Level 1 of the Library building from Monday 24 November until Friday 23 January.
-This will include information on creating a revision schedule, study wellbeing tips and planning for exams.
+Throughout the exam period, an Exam and Revision Zone will be available on Level 1 of the Library building from Monday 20th May.
+This will include information on developing your exam and revision strategies, creating a revision schedule, study wellbeing tips and planning for exams.

 MySurrey Dot